Welcome to Broek in Waterland - Historisch dorp vol rust, water en karakter

 'Broeker' wooden houses - Distinguished houses with facades full of carvings

 Centuries ago, Broek in Waterland was already considered an absolute must-see.
-A pearl under the smoke of Amsterdam where splendour graced the streets.
+A pearl under the smoke of Amsterdam where splendour adorned the streets.
 People from far and wide feasted on the beauty and wealth of Broek, which at the time was one of the most prosperous villages in Waterland.
 Rich shipowners, captains and merchants from Amsterdam were responsible for this.
-Because after a life of hard work and making money, they decided to spend their money here.
+Because after a life of hard work and earning money, they decided to spend their money here.
 And they did so diligently.
 They built distinguished houses with facades full of carvings and beautifully decorated interiors.
 Large quantities of gold, silver and other exotic valuables filled their rooms.
 Their decorating zeal knew no bounds and even reached into the gardens where tools made of silver were used.

 The Famous House